Going for a fertility health check and what it means for me.

 Does it hurt?

-I have often mention in this space that I am extremely terrified of pain.... and my threshold for pain is ridiculously low.
+I have often mentioned in this space that I am extremely terrified of pain.... and my threshold for pain is ridiculously low.
 I extracted my wisdom teeth under GA (i.e. put to sleep type) simply cause I was too afraid to deal with the pain from extractions.
 And having said that, I can assure you that the fertility health check for me personally did not hurt.
 The doctors and nurses at Thomson Fertility Centre were extremely professional... even the drawing of blood for my hormone test was swift and pain-free!

 Good, at least we look happy together now